riklinssen/loas_covid_19_migrant/readme.md

-# PAPAB - impact study - Burundi 2019/2020
+# COVID 19- impact of Covid-19 migrant workers - LAOS

-Code to reproduce analyses and visuals for PAPAB impact study Burundi 2020 published here <add link> --> add link to report here.
+Code to reproduce analyses and visuals for Covid 19 impacts on migrant workers LAOS published here <add link> --> add link to report here.

 # Technologies
 Project is created with: